Rich Dudes│How Golf Legend Phil Mickelson Built and Invested His $400M Net Worth

 There are only 5 examples of the Richard Mille RM 052 Skull Tourbillon Rose Gold Limited Edition, each worth upwards of $1.8 million.

 These watches include a limited edition Richard Mille RM 052 Tourbillon Skull watch, estimated to be worth around $1.8 million.
 Lefty also owns a rare Everose Yacht-Master (ref.
-116655) with a black ceramic bezel and black Oysterflex bracelet worth between $25,000 and $30,000.
+116655) with a black ceramic bezel and a black Oysterflex bracelet worth between $25,000 and $30,000.

 Lefty is also an avid collector of cars and motorcycles.
 Some of the luxury cars he owns are an Aston Martin DB2/4, Ferrari 365 GTB/4 Daytona Spyder, and Mercedes-Benz 300SL Roadster.
 He also has a large collection of motorcycles, including Ducati, BMW, and Triumph.